ibm-cloud-docs/discovery-data/connector-sharepoint-online-cloud.md

 1. Click **New collection**.
 1. Click **SharePoint Online**, and then click **Next**.
 1. Add a URL to the **Organization URL** field.
-1. To enable access to your external data source, do one of the following things:
+1. To enable access to your external data source, choose the method that you want to use to authenticate with the data source from the following options:

+    Open Authentication (OAuth v2)
-    -   If you want to use Open Authentication to connect to your data, click **Sign in with Microsoft**.
+    :   Click **Sign in with Microsoft**.

         Pop-ups must be enabled for this site in your web browser.
-        {: note}

-        **One time only**: Discovery registers an app with the SharePoint organization that you specify.
-Someone with SharePoint administtrative privileges must authorize the app before the site collection can be crawled for the first time.
-For more information about what the administrator must do, see [What you need before you begin](#connector-sharepoint-online-cloud-prereqs).

-        Log in to your Microsoft SharePoint account with your user name and password, and then complete two-factor authentication, if necessary.

-        If you are not prompted for a user name and password, take note.
-You might be logged in to a Microsoft Sharepoint account already.
-If you are logged in to an account that you don't want to use for this connector, stop here.
-(Any account where you are logged in will be used automatically.
-And you cannot change the account configuration later.)
-Open a web browser in incognito mode and start this procedure over from step 1.
-        {: important}

         The *Sign in with Microsoft* option that uses Open Authentication to authenticate with the external data source is a beta feature.
         {: beta}

+        Log in to your Microsoft SharePoint account with your user name and password, and then complete two-factor authentication, if necessary.

+    Security Assertion Markup Language (SAML)
-    -   Otherwise, you can specify a username and password for a user that is authorized to access the site you want to crawl, and then click **Next**.
+    :   Specify a username and password for a user that is authorized to access the site you want to crawl, and then click **Next**.

-        This method uses Security Assertion Markup Language (SAML) to authenticate with the external data source on your behalf.

 1. Specify the path you want to crawl in the **Site collection path** field.
 1. Name the collection.